COSC-499-W2025/capstone-project-team-2/docs/logs/personal_logs/Immanuel_Wiessler_Personal.md

 ## 🔗 Connection to Previous Week

-Following Week 23's work on skill management endpoints and the initial Streamlit frontend setup, this week focused on
+Following Week 23's work on skill management endpoints and the initial Streamlit frontend setup, this week focused on intergrating our new tech stack into the backend and frontend to make the system more robust and user-friendly.

 ---